Award-winning freelance marketing consultant and writer.

 This blog started as an exercise in understanding social media.
 I am a marketing professional.
 I started my marketing career working for a restaurant group called ‘Kennedy Brookes’ which has long since disappeared.
-But at the time we owned some great restaurants, including The Ivy and Bertorellis and ran some wonderful events like the Henley Music and Arts Festival.
-I believe the group was quite revolutionary in its approach to restaurant marketing, thanks to Laurence Isaacson, one of the Board members who was also on the Board of a well known advertising agency at the time.
-We also were blessed with one of the worlds greatest Restauranteurs, Roy Ackerman CBE and I hope that some of his passion and enthusiasm for well run restaurants rubbed off on me.
+But at the time we owned some great restaurants, including The Ivy and Bertorelli and ran some wonderful events like the Henley Music and Arts Festival.
+I believe the group was quite revolutionary in its approach to restaurant marketing, thanks to Laurence Isaacson, one of the Board members who was also on the Board of a well-known advertising agency at the time.
+We also were blessed with one of the worlds greatest Restauranteurs, Roy Ackerman CBE and I hope that some of his passion and enthusiasm for restaurants serving great food rubbed off on me.
 I moved on and ended up working for some very large organisations like the AA and Vodafone, before setting up my own marketing consultancy.
-In that context I wanted to get a better understanding of how blogging, facebook and twitter impacted consumer behaviour.
-And, there’s nothing quite like doing it yourself to learn!
-Then I discovered I rather enjoyed writing and the process of working out what to write.
-For me, knowing that I am going to write something up for other people to read is a great way to make me think a little more about what I am doing and why.
-It’s just like putting on a pair of magic glasses that allows you to see things in more detail.
-The challenge for me is to look for essence of what I am doing and then find a way to communicate what I have experienced, either through words or photography.
+In that context, I wanted to get a better understanding of how blogging, facebook and twitter impacted consumer behaviour.
+And, there’s nothing quite like doing it yourself to learn.

 To find out more about me on Google, click here Google